What’s the Story?

 Focus.
 By developing strategic objectives for growth, you can ensure that your whole firm will be focused on the same priorities.
-A word of warning: if you chase too many initiatives or constantly pivot to seek the latest idea, your firm may struggle to gain traction.
-So, identify which strategies your firm should pursue—and determine those that will not be priorities in the immediate future.
+A word of warning: if you chase too many initiatives or constantly pivot to embrace the latest idea, your firm may struggle to gain traction.
+Your best approach is to create a hierarchy.
+That way, you’ll identify which strategies your firm should pursue—and determine those that will not be priorities in the immediate future.

 A sound business infrastructure is self-sustaining and operates without overreliance on lead advisors.
 Plus, it helps amplify your own impact and productivity by ensuring that you’re maximizing the time spent with ideal clients.
 But where do you start?